Divorce Day 2020 - fact or fiction?

 Does Divorce Day actually exist?

 At amicable, over the past few years, our data shows that there is a peak in enquiries on ‘Divorce Day’ but it doesn’t just last for one day, it usually continues for most of January and into February.
-In 2019, for example, amicable saw an 82% increase in visits to the site in January, compared the average monthly website hits in 2018 and an 85% increase in new enquires and an 83% increase in new customers.
+In 2019, for example, amicable saw an 82% increase in visits to the site in January, compared to the average monthly website hits in 2018 and an 85% increase in new enquiries and an 83% increase in new customers.

 amicable also experiences a peak after the summer holidays, in September / October.